 You can activate the comparison of two versions of a media file (A and B), or compare frames within the same version (in this case, a marker on the timeline is used).

-In both cases, there are three options for comparing images:
+In both cases, there are four options for comparing images:

 horizontal layout of frames;